Rancho Cucamonga, CA

 Thus, marketers get mad at customers, entrepreneurs ignore opportunity and pitfalls with equal obliviousness, and biz owners with superior products are passed over by prospects.

-You know who wins?
+You know who always seems to win?
 Savvy politicians, con men, and psychopaths.
 The dudes who cynically know how to turn on the charm and say all the right things to get what they want.

 The hammer doesn’t care who’s using it, or for what purpose.